CGC Registry

 Our Collection: I fully realize that I am somewhat of a dinosaur, as virtually nobody strives to compile complete sets anymore, especially ones as long as this one.
 And probably if I were starting out today, I would follow the crowd and do the smart thing and just focus on the keys or iconic covers.
 After all, that’s where all the juice-and appreciation is and has been for the last 20 years.

-Flash was an early collecting focus for us, as we always thought they are some of the best Silver Age covers.
-Unlike Superman, Batman and Wonder Woman, which had numerous covers about their secret identities or some social issue, along with some imaginary stories-OK, I realize it’s all imaginary, but one-off stories that changed the title’s characters such as Lex Luthor becoming the good guy or Lois Lane having super powers-Flash covers generally featured Flash battling a super-villain, much the same as the Marvels of that era.
+Flash was an early collecting focus for us, as we always thought that they are some of the best Silver Age covers.
+Unlike Superman, Batman and Wonder Woman, which had numerous covers about their secret identities or some social issue, along with some imaginary stories-OK, I realize it’s all imaginary, but one-off stories that changed the title’s characters such as Lex Luthor becoming the good guy or Lois Lane having super powers.
+Flash covers always seemed to do a better job of staying within the parameters of the world created by the writers.
+And Flash covers generally featured Flash battling a super-villain, much the same as the Marvels of that era.

 We completed the set about 10 years ago, but have continued to upgrade issues whenever the opportunity arises.
 This was our first set to win a Best Silver Age Set in 2018.
 While we have made more progress on other titles of late, a number of which garner far more registry points, I still consider this our best set from a collecting standpoint.

 As an aside, it is disappointing to us that CGC places such a low value on Silver Age Flashes.
-This is still far and away our favorite DC title, as the books lack the silliness of many Superman, Batman and Wonder Woman covers and plots, which often seemed obsessed with the character’s secret identities and imaginary stories-admittedly, all books are fiction, but Flash does a better job of staying within the parameters of the world created by the writers.
-Once again, I believe these books are seriously undervalued by both the registry and the collecting world, no DC book is better drawn or features more beautiful covers.
+This is still far and away our favorite DC title and I believe these books, outside the Showcase #4, are seriously undervalued by both the registry and the collecting world, as no DC book is better drawn or features more beautiful covers.

 Interestingly, a number of high grade Flashes emerged from CGC during 2021 and 2022, which knocked a couple of our single highest graded books off their perch.
 In a couple of cases, we ended up acquiring those books, but issue #135 has now joined Issues #109, #121 and #172 as slots where we lack a highest graded example.
 But there was some good news, as we finally acquired the single highest graded copies of Showcases #13 and #14 and Flash #106.